-The Childhood Obesity and Orthopedic Wellness Clinic is the first pediatric orthopedic clinic in Georgia to focus on the orthopedic manifestations of obesity.
+The Childhood Obesity and Orthopedic Wellness Team is the first pediatric orthopedic team in Georgia to focus on the orthopedic manifestations of obesity.
 These conditions include hip deformities, knee derangement, and painful flat feet which can prevent children from achieving wellness and fitness goals.
 The total child’s quality of life and mobilization are assessed in a positive, encouraging environment by our team of specialists.
 New technologies for radiographic identification of early onset joint disease and new technologies for incentivized success are commonly utilized by our team to help each child achieve personal wellness.
 Family support is the foundation to build upon.
 Our team can provide guidance to all members of the family so that a complete support network is in place.

-Pediatric Orthopaedic Associates is proud to offer clinics dedicated to the management of Leg-Calve-Perthes disease.
+Pediatric Orthopaedic Associates is proud to offer providers dedicated to the management of Legg-Calve-Perthes disease.
 Perthes disease is an ill-understood disorder of the hip joint in which part of the hip deteriorates due to insufficient blood supply.
 In managing Perthes disease, the goals of treatment include minimizing deformity of the femoral head, maintaining range of motion, and keeping the hip contained within the hip socket.
 To achieve these goals, your doctor may use casting or bracing to keep your child's leg in certain positions, while using X-rays to follow regrowth of bone.
 In some patients, surgery may be required.
 The physicians at Pediatric Orthopaedic Associates provide a comprehensive approach to the management of Perthes disease including the most up-to-date surgical, non-surgical, and medical modalities.
 Additionally, we continue to stay very involved in furthering the understanding of this difficult condition through our clinical research program.